Gene Aubry: Morris/Aubry Architects projects

 Morris/Aubry Architects, based in Houston, designed projects there and throughout the United States, including in Austin, Denver, Oklahoma City, Nashville, New Orleans, and Galveston.
-Two of their most well-known buildings in Houston are the Wortham Center and the Alfred C. Glassell School of Art.Laura C. Mallonee, "Houston Museum Expansion Wipes Out Local Architect’s Legacy," Hyperallergic, January 21, 2015.
-Accessed April 12, 2019.
+Two of their most well-known buildings in Houston are the Wortham Center and the Alfred C. Glassell School of Art.
 The dark-red granite Wortham Center serves as a performing arts venue and community center housing two theaters and is home to the Houston Ballet and Houston Grand Opera.
-The two-story, concrete-and-glass-block Glassell School of Art was commissioned by the Museum of Fine Art Houston to serve as the new (and first) home for its school of art in order to accommodate a growing student body.
+The two-story, concrete-and-glass-block Glassell School of Art was commissioned by the Museum of Fine Art Houston (following a donation by trustee Alfred C. Glassell Jr.) to serve as the new (and first) home for its school of art in order to accommodate a growing student body.
 The 42,000-square-foot building's modernist plan was drawn up by Aubry and R. Nolen Willis.
 The rectangular, practical design emulated a warehouse, with exterior materials that reduced heat and filtered sunlight.
 Mark Lamster called it "a tour-de-force of reflective glass block."
 The Glassell School of Art opened to the public on January 13, 1979.
 It was replaced by a new building, designed by Steven Holl Architects in 2014.